supergreenlab/SuperGreenCloud/README.md

 So we're ready to view our data as graphs.

-Just point to the URL you specified in your `docker-compose.yml`, if you left the default, you'll have `grafana.supergreenlab.com`, DON'T FORGET TO ADD IT TO YOUR `/etc/hosts` OR THAT WON'T BE WHAT YOU THINK IT BE.
+Just point to the URL you specified in your `docker-compose.yml` with your browser, if you left the default, you'll have `grafana.supergreenlab.com`, DON'T FORGET TO ADD IT TO YOUR `/etc/hosts` OR THAT WON'T BE WHAT YOU THINK IT BE.

+Default access are:

+- login: `supergreen`
+- password: `multipass`

-Now everthing should me setup for you to start their tutorial from [this section](http://docs.grafana.org/guides/getting_started/#dashboards-panels-the-building-blocks-of-grafana).
+Now everthing should be setup for you to start their tutorial from [this section](http://docs.grafana.org/guides/getting_started/#dashboards-panels-the-building-blocks-of-grafana).